odpi/OpenDS4All/opends4all-resources/opends4all-scalable-data-processing/Instructor_Notes.md

 The Lecture Notebook and associated Homework use a synthetic LinkedIn dataset.
 Note that the Lecture slides were run over a real instance of LinkedIn which, due to privacy concerns, is no longer publicly available.
 We have therefore generated a synthetic dataset which is used for the associated Lecture Notebook, so the results will be different from those shown in the slides.

 See instructions [here](opends4all-resources/opends4all-data-and-knowledge-modeling/Instructor_Notes.md)
+In addition to the data in data and knowledge modeling part, we are using the additional datasets: linkedin.edges.zip, linked.nodes.zip and stock_prices.csv.
+For best practice, instructors should make them available in an AWS S3 bucket, especially when AWS EMR cluster is used.

 ## Creating a MongoDB server